cloud-gov/cg-site/_docs/services/relational-database.md

 When we remove the old database instance, we will not retain snapshots or backups of it unless we're explicitly asked to do so.
 We'll remind you of this when coordinating a specific date and time to remove the old instance.

-You can also create manual backups using the [export process](#exporting-a-database) described below.
+You can also create manual backups using the [export process](#exporting-a-database-manually) described below.
 In general, you are responsible for making sure that your backup procedures are adequate for your needs; see CP-9 in the cloud.gov SSP.

-## Access the data in the database

-To access a service database, use the [cf-service-connect plugin](https://github.com/18F/cf-service-connect#readme) or the new [cg-manage-rds](https://github.com/cloud-gov/cg-manage-rds) application and the corresponding CLI (command line interface) tools for the database service you are using,

-The examples below show working with a PostgreSQL database, but should be similar for MySQL or others.

-### Using cg-manage-rds
+## Using cg-manage-rds

-#### Exporting from a service instance

 The `cg-manage-rds` application is meant to simplify and streamline import, export and cloning operations on service instances.
 Full usage docs can be found on the github [readme](https://github.com/cloud-gov/cg-manage-rds#usage)

+### Exporting from a service instance

 To perform a basic export of a postgres instance using the compressed format: